Copyfree is not quite the public domain.

 The public domain is not a place.
 A work of authorship is in the "public domain" if it is no longer under copyright protection or if it failed to meet the requirements for copyright protection.
 Works in the public domain may be used freely without the permission of the former copyright owner.

-A few license characteristics that some may find valuable enough to choose a copyfree license rather than the public domain.
+Some may find a few license characteristics valuable enough to choose a copyfree license rather than the public domain.
 Among them are:

-Freedom From Patent Protections: Some copyfree licenses may specify that any patents held by a contributor to a licensed work, that pertain to that work, shall be subject to a royalty-free grant of license for purposes of that work.
+Freedom From Patent Protections: Some (but not all) copyfree licenses may specify that any patents held by a contributor to a licensed work, where they pertain to that work, shall be subject to a royalty-free grant of license for purposes of that work.

 Popularity: Some copyfree licenses are very well-known, and using the name of such a license to refer to the terms under which a work is available serves as a convenient shorthand for the more lengthy explanation of what the license terms mean for those who are familiar with that license.

-If these were the only concerns related to using a license rather than the public domain, however, copyfree.org would never have been created.
+If these were the only concerns related to using a license rather than the public domain, however, the Copyfree Initiative would never have been founded.
 Two key reasons to choose a copyfree license over the public domain are:

-Jurisdictional Applicability: In some jurisdictions, either there is no legal concept of the public domain or one cannot release a work into the public domain before its copyright term has expired.
-In these circumstances, one must explicitly give permission for others to use a work for any exception to standard copyright protections to apply -- in short, one must use a license to relinquish claim on any license terms.
-As a result, if someone in the United States releases something into the public domain, it can be used without restriction in the US, but in a country such as France it may still be illegal to use it without getting explicit permission from the copyright holder.
-Copyfree licenses serve the purpose of broadening the reach of the relinquishment of copyright protections.
+Jurisdictional Applicability: In some jurisdictions, it is widely believed that one cannot release a work into the public domain before its copyright term has expired, though analyses and opinions vary.
+In circumstances where public domain dedications are not legally possible, one must explicitly give permission for others to use a work for any exception to standard copyright protections to apply -- in short, one must use a license to relinquish claim on any privileges of copyright.
+As a result, if someone in the United States releases something into the public domain (the legal possibility of which is disputed by some), it can in theory be used without restriction in the US, but in a country such as France it may still be illegal for some recipient to use it without getting explicit permission from the copyright holder.
+Copyfree licenses (including public domain dedications with license fallbacks) serve the purpose of broadening the reach of the relinquishment of many copyright protections.
+An analysis of the legalities of public domain dedication by DJ Bernstein is publicly available.